 Taj Mahotsav: A platform created by the Department of Tourism, Government of India, to encourage the artisans and promote tourism.
 This ten-day festival brings together artisans from all over the country under one roof, where they exhibit their unique and exquisite crafts.

 This Fair also showcases many exhilarating performances by professional artistes, be it folk dance, classical dance, fusion, musical, vocal & instrumental renditions and much more.

 One can see the stage shared by professional artistes belonging to other countries too.
 The Mahotsav takes you on a food journey where you get to experience the most authentic and traditional food belonging to different regions.
 Shilp Gram, a craft village in the month of February.

-Shopping in Agra is not like one of those Mall like experiences, one has to venture out, try not to shop at the first instance, for you might land up seeing more exquisite things, look around, decide and then settle for the best deal.
+Shopping in Agra is not like one of those Mall like experiences, one has to venture out, try not to shop at the first instance.

 Don’t forget to try out the fine Mughlai cuisine when in Agra, there are a number of restaurants which will elevate your dining experience, Peshawari, Park restaurant, Mughal Room are a few to name.